-Today, the WCC main campus includes three buildings dedicated entirely to instructional activities: the Liberal Arts and Sciences Building, the Occupational Education Building, and the Technical and Industrial Building.
+Today, the WCC main campus includes four buildings dedicated to instructional activities: the Liberal Arts and Sciences Building, the Occupational Education Building, the Technical and Industrial Building, and the Business Education Building opened in Fall of 1996.
 The Student Center Building houses a large Learning Resource Center, extensive student support services, a student cafeteria and dining room, college bookstore, and administrative offices.
-The college also has a child care facility for children of WCC students and staff located in the Family Education Building.
+The college also has a child care facility for children of WCC students and staff which is called the Family Education Building.

-The 75,000 square foot Morris Lawrence Building includes classrooms; an auditorium; exhibition space; and instructional space for Art, Drama, Music, Speech, the Police Academy and Public Service Training.
+The 75,000 square foot Morris Lawrence Building includes class-rooms; an auditorium; exhibition space; and instructional space for Art, Drama, Music, Speech, the Police Academy and Public Service Training.